yunkii/udacity-front-end/P07/README.md

 The goal of this project is to show understanding of React Fundamentals course.

 ## How To Run the Project

-* install all project dependencies with `npm install`
+* Clone the project to your machine
-* start the development server with `npm start`
+* CD into the folder and run `npm install and `npm start`

 ## Dependencies

-This project was bootstrapped with [Create React App](https://github.com/facebookincubator/create-react-app).
+This project was bootstrapped with [Create React App](https://github.com/facebookincubator/create-react-app) by Facebook.
 You can find more information on how to perform common tasks [here](https://github.com/facebookincubator/create-react-app/blob/master/packages/react-scripts/template/README.md).

-This project is also using [CSS Spinners](https://github.com/jlong/css-spinners)
+This project is also using [CSS Spinners](https://github.com/jlong/css-spinners), a css loader framework.